Carpel Tunnel Syndrome – Runner’s 10K Threshold

 - Swelling also is common in patients with the disease.
 Feeling the need to shake out your hand, dryness of the skin, burning sensation, experiencing an electric-like shock and clumsiness of the hand when grabbing on an object are also other symptoms to look out for.

 Causes of Carpel Tunnel Syndrome

 - Repetitive strain injury and tendon inflammation caused by movement of your hand in the same direction e.g. using the computer.
-When someone performs keying activities without using their wrists end up becoming bent and this increases the angle of bend which leads to irritation of tendons and tendon sheaths.
+When someone performs keying activities without using their wrists end up becoming bent and this increases the angle of the bend which leads to irritation of tendons and tendon sheaths.

 - Use of vibrating tools such as hand drills.